Nikkkkkkk123/SENG2250A2/task2/README.md

-# Task 2: A basic password manager
+# Task 2: A Single Client Password Manager

+## Description
-For this task, you will develop a basic password manager for a single client.
-This password manager will be secured with your own implementation of the RSA algorithm.
-You will have find the correct way to use RSA, i.e. which parts of the messages to encrypt/decrypt, so that the password management server and potential interceptors are never able to see the cleartext passwords.
+This program is a basic password manager for a single client.
+The passwords are secured with an implementation of the RSA algorithm.
+The messages sent between the client has the websites and passwords encrypted using this implementation of RSA ensuring that the server and interceptors.

-The following sections provide further details for the expected pieces of the program.
+The Client is able to store a website and its given password, get the password for a stored website and end the communication between the Client and the Server.

 ## RSA

-You will read p and q from the primes.txt file to compute n, phi(n), e, and d.
-To find d, you may use the standard library modular inverse function, i.e. BigInteger.modInverse().
-For all other places where modular exponentiation is required, you will use your own implementation of the fast modular exponentiation algorithm.
+This will read the p and q from the given file "primes.txt" to compute n, phi(n), e, and d.
+Only when computing 'd' does it use the modular inversefunction (BigInteger.modInverse()).
+In all other places that requre modular exponentiation uses my own implementation of fast modular exponential algorithm.

-You will want to use the BigInteger (https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/math/BigInteger.html) class for this program.

-## Password manager client
+## Client.java

-You will extend the Client.java file to have a user interface and to correctly handle passwords.
-The interface should allow the user to store, retrieve, or end the program in any order at any point.
-The interface should gracefully handle erroneous inputs and received messages.

-The client has three possible network messages that it will send to the server:
-- store website password
-- get website
-- end

-Where store tells the server to store the password for the website, get tells the server to send back the password for the specified website, and end tells the server to end the program.
+The client file is where the user inputs the commands they wish to store or retrive.

-The following an example output and input for the client:
+The following is an example output for the client file:

 ```
 Welcome to the SENG2250 password manager client, you have the following options: